Peek Practice offers a contemporary evidence based approach to management of spine and and complex pain disorders.

 It is our approach to work collaboratively with our patients' healthcare team.
 In keeping with current evidence informed practices our aim is to provide care that is;

-There are indeed a myriad of treatment approaches for the management of spine disorders and I’m aware of the potential minefield of uncertainty this creates when making referrals.
+There are a myriad of treatment approaches for the management of spine disorders and I’m aware of the potential minefield of uncertainty this creates when making referrals.
 What is clear and evident in the literature is that a multidimensional, biopsychosocial approach is considered contemporary best practice for the management of spine pain.
 Thereby bridging the gap between general practice and specialist services more comprehensively.

 Pain science is a rapidly expanding area with considerable advances in the understanding of pain mechanisms, most notably in the clear delineation of terminology with respect to nociception and pain.